srav001/OpenLibraryDemo/README.md

 # open-library-demo
 This web app use Vue 3 and Vite primarily.
-Also has Pinia for state management, Vue-router for routing, Lodash for some JS utility functions, axios for API calls and Unocss for a little css to make the UI cleaner.
+Also has Pinia for state management, Vue-router for routing, Lodash for some JS utility functions, axios for API calls and Unocss(Mainly Tailwind classes) for a little css to make the UI neat.

 ## Technologies Needed